Zakynthos, Hellas 2021

 A week that, in addition to the beautiful living space, good food and good music, mainly includes activities for nature conservation.
 Swimming in the sea….

 On the first day we offer an orientation session with detailed information about all the offers that you can use during your stay.
 Some of these are included in the seminar package, while others can be planned as additional activities.
 The group designs the daily program and activities itself, taking into consideration the needs and wishes of all participants.
+Some participants may prefer to draw up a completely personal set of activities according to their need.

 On request, the following services can be provided by local specialists: